skibz/fluster/readme.md

         every: 1000 * 60 * 60,
         exec: function(send) {
           businesslogic(function(err, res) {
-            this.value = res // store the value for posterity
+            // store the value for posterity
+            this.value = res || this.value
             send(err, res)
           }.bind(this))
         }
       }
     },
+    // bind arbitrary worker events
     on: {
       // message
       // online